Ville de Chinon Forteresse royale de ChinonVille de Chinon Forteresse royale de Chinon

 Her influence on medieval culture

-Nourished by the legacy of the Aquitanian troubadours, Aliénor transformed the court into a veritable artistic hotbed.
-Poets celebrated courtly love, while artists vied with each other to adorn manuscripts with delicate illuminations.
-Her patronage radiated throughout the medieval West: chansons de geste flourished and courtly romances enchanted the evenings.
+Nurtured by the legacy of the Aquitanian troubadours, Eleanor transformed the court into a veritable hotbed of artistic activity.
+Artists vied with each other to decorate manuscripts with delicate illuminations.
+Her patronage spread throughout the medieval West: chansons de geste flourished and courtly romances enchanted the evenings.

 The Duchess of Aquitaine particularly encouraged literary creation in the vernacular.
 Under her influence, the Arthurian legends took on new colours, giving rise to the famous figures of Iseult and Guinevere.
-The rooms of the fortress then resounded with the verses of the greatest poets of the 12th century, bearing witness to the unique refinement of the Plantagenêt culture.
+The rooms of the fortress echoed with the verses of the greatest poets of the 12th century, testifying to the unique refinement of Plantagenet culture.

-In the cellars dug beneath the fortress, the winegrowers perpetuate this living memory.
-Every year, during Chinon’s medieval festivals, actors and musicians bring the spirit of Eleanor to life, skilfully blending history and legend to the delight of visitors.
+Every year, during the Chinon medieval festival, actors and musicians bring the spirit of Eleanor to life, skilfully blending history and legend to the delight of visitors.

 From Poitiers to Fontevraud

-At Fontevraud, the Royal Abbey welcomes you to its majestic nave where Eleanor’s recumbent lies.
+Follow in the footsteps of Eleanor, from her birthplace to her final resting place.
+Born around 1124 in the palace of the Counts of Poitou, William X’s daughter left her mark on these lands.
+The stained glass window in Saint-Pierre cathedral still bears witness to her presence, while the Salle des Pas Perdus echoes her story.
+At Fontevraud, the Royal Abbey welcomes you to its majestic nave where the recumbent statue of Eleanor lies.
 With a book open in her hands, this woman of power still watches over the place she chose as her final resting place, on the borders of her duchy of Aquitaine.